dpinthinker/Lightning_Talk_2017/README.md

 ##### Text Classification with Low Level API of TensorFlow

 * Binary-Classification with CNN (Movie Reviews)
-* Multi-Classification with CNN and RNN (English Consumer Finance Complains)
+* Multi-Classification with CNN  (Consumer Finance Complains)
 * Binary-Classication with CNN (Chinese Book Review)

 ##### Text Classification with Keras, High Level API of TensorFlow